Do You Give Builders a Tip

 Alternative options for supporting builders during a project

-If you still want to show some appreciation for your contractors and help make them more comfortable during their work, look into providing them with some on-site goodies.
+If you still want to show some appreciation for your contractors and help make them more comfortable during their work, look into providing them with some onsite goodies.
 A cup of coffee and a plate of snacks can go a long way towards making someone’s day better.

 Try to provide them with cooling options during periods of heat and vice versa when it’s cold.
 Ask them if there’s anything in general you can do to make their work more pleasant.
 There might be some factors that you don’t see yourself.

 These are the things you should focus on instead of giving builders a tip.
-Do your best to create a supporting environment that promotes healthy work practices, and you shouldn’t need to worry about any other additional compensation for your builders.
+Do your best to create a supportive environment that promotes healthy work practices, and you shouldn’t need to worry about any other additional compensation for your builders.

 Clara Annesley